5 Reasons to Hire a Local Roofing Company over a Storm Chasing Company

 Believe it or not, not every person that knocks at your door offering roofing services is actually a Minneapolis roofer.
 As a matter of fact, most of these people that knock at your door are not roofing contractors at all.
 They are either “sales people” or “canvassers” who sets appointments for sales people.
 A common line from these skeptical storm chasers is that the roofing companies “work for them.”

+Comparing the best roofing companies can be a daunting task.
 I want to explain the difference between a storm chaser and a reputable local roofing company by highlighting five reasons to choose a local roofing company for your roof repairs instead of entertaining high-pressure and annoying storm chasers.